 So, I'll run you through exactly how to do them with great form.

-First, start on your hands and toes with your hands slightly wider than shoulder width apart.
+1. First, start with your hands and toes slightly wider than shoulder width apart.
 Keep your abs and butt engaged to keep your hips from sinking, and keep your body in a straight line from your ankles all the way to your head.

 This exercise is the machine equivalent to a dumbbell fly ... so a lot of the same rules will apply.
 One important rule to remember would be to keep your elbows slightly bent.

-While this is a great movement for your chest, you will also feel a good burn in your triceps too!
+While this is a great movement for your chest, you will also feel a good burn in your triceps!

 This is definitely a more advanced exercise ... so don't be discouraged if this is too much.
 Stick with the other exercises, stay consistent, and you'll be doing these in no time.